cstefanache/templlmos/debug/gui_window_1.md

     return root;
 };
 /**
- * Attaches a content element to the content placeholder of a window element.
+ * Appends a content element to the content placeholder of a window element.
  * @param {HTMLElement} windowElement - The window element to which the content will be attached.
- * @param {HTMLElement} contentElement - The content element to be appended to the window's content placeholder.
+ * @param {HTMLElement} contentElement - The content element to be appended.
  */
 window.os.gui.attachToWindow = function(windowElement, contentElement) {
     const contentPlaceholder = windowElement.querySelector('.contentPlaceholder');